powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 AESKey : 48FE7A5E250B8336F51C4E1BA51AF879
 ```

-Great so now we have acquired the crypto stuff now we get some hashes or?
+Great so now that we have acquired the crypto stuff, do we get some hashes or what?

 ![Easy?](Easy-right.jpg)
 _I was so hopeful_